State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Background

 \section{Background}

-We provide here the background of a particular instance of an MANN, namely the DNC \cite{Graves2016}, on which we tested our compression and regularization approaches.
-The DNC is an RNN and comprises a controller and a dedicated memory matrix which the controller accesses via attention mechanisms.
+The DNC\cite{Graves2016} is an RNN and comprises a controller and a dedicated memory matrix, which the controller accesses via attention mechanisms (see Fig.~\ref{fig:overview}).

-\paragraph{DNC Memory} The memory $\mathbf{M}$ is organized as an $N \times W$ matrix, where the $N$ rows are the memory slots, and the $W$ columns correspond to the width of the memory slots.
-An attention mechanism calculates a weighting over all $N$ memory slots, which is then used for writing or reading.
-The information read from memory is stored in a read vector $\mathbf{r}_t \in \mathbb{R}^W$ obtained as
+\paragraph{DNC Memory} The memory $\mathbf{M}$ is organised as an $N \times W$ matrix, where the $N$ rows are memory slots with a width of $W$.
+An attention mechanism \cite{Bahdanau2015} with $\mathbf{w}_t^r$ and $\mathbf{w}_t^w \in \mathbb{R}^N$ being the read and write weight vectors, respectively, is used to access the memory.